netplusTeam/GetTallySDKUI/README.md

   TallSecurityUtil.deleteAllData(this)
   ```

 ## Flutter Setup
 Open the Android module of the Flutter project and add the Android dependency following the steps above in the `buil.gradle` file.
-In the `MainActivity` class or you can create/put it in your desired class.
+In the `MainActivity` class or you can create/put it in your desired class but make sure it extends `FlutterActivity`.
 Follow this code below

 ```kotlin
 class MainActivity: FlutterActivity() {